 “I said there was a man in my house.
-I was panicked.
-Terrified.
-But I was actually hoping that it was just a man that had broken into the house.
+I was terrified.
+But I was actually hoping that it was a man that had broken into the house.
 The police could come and arrest a man.
 If it really was some dark thing shaped as a man, then what the hell was I going to do?”

 “You called the police?”
 I ask like an idiot.

 “Yes.
-I called the police from the neighbor’s.
+I called them from the neighbor’s.
 They came and searched our house and part of the trail behind it, and they found nothing.”

-“Yeah, it ran right behind our house.
+“Yeah, it ran right behind our yard.
 The police thought that some guy had broken into the house and then escaped using the trail.
 I wanted to believe them.
 How messed up is that?
-But it would have been better to have some crazed man standing over my sleeping daughter than that, that, thing.
+But it would have been better to have some crazed man standing over my sleeping daughter than that thing.

-“The police ‘assured me,’” Becca does air quotes with her fingers again, “that they would watch the house for a few days.
-I saw them drive by in the morning and night and an officer stopped by two afternoons in a row.
-He knocked at the door, offered to walk through the house and even walked around our back yard and checked the trail.
-He was so kind.
-We both knew that he wasn’t going to find anyone, he was just trying to put my mind at ease.
-He told me he had a six month old.
-I’m sure he was just doing what he would want someone to do for his wife.”
+“The police ‘assured me,’” Becca did air quotes with her fingers again, “that they would watch the neighborhood for a few days.
+I saw them drive by past the house several times and an officer stopped by two afternoons in a row.
+He offered to walk through the house and even checked the our back yard and the trail.
+We both knew that he wasn’t going to find anyone, he was just being kind.
+He told me he had a six month old at home.”

 “Are you kidding me?
 After that, it was always there.
 I saw him out of the corner of my eye when I was pouring a coffee for that nice policeman in my kitchen.
 It watched me all the time.
 He stopped moving dolls around and really started fucking with me.
-It got so bad that I would leave the house right after Jake left in the morning and I wouldn’t come back until he was home from work.
-I’d wait in the car in the driveway.
+It got so bad that I would leave the house right after Jake in the morning and I wouldn’t come back until he was home from work.
+I’d wait in the car in the driveway with the baby.

-“I tried explaining it to him.
-I tried to tell him what I’d seen.
-He didn’t believe me, at first.
+“I tried explaining it to him but he didn’t believe me.
 He takes a sleeping pill every night, has as long as I’ve known him, so he never heard the scratching in the middle of the night.
-I knew that I sounded like a crazy person trying to explain that I had been seeing a dark figure in the house.
-I feel like that was part of what it wanted, though.
+I knew that I sounded like a crazy person ranting about a shadow man.
+I think that was part of what it wanted, though.
 It wanted me to look crazy.
 It wanted to drive a wedge between us.
 Not that we needed any help.
 I mean, honestly.
 A sleeping pill every night?
 With an infant?
-What an asshole.”
-Becca had been on a roll and stops abruptly, realizing that she forgot to use her conversation filter.
+What an asshole,” Becca had been on a roll but stopped abruptly, realizing that she’d forgotten to use her conversation filter.

 “My husband did the same thing when we had our first, he sort of checked out for a couple of months,” I said, wanting to reassure her, ”He went for a jog on my first mother’s day.
-You best believe that I pull that little card out of my back pocket whenever I feel the need.”
+You best believe that I pull that little card out of my back pocket whenever I need it.”

-Becca sighs, “Yeah, Jake came around too.
-If nothing else, he’s way more present.
-He opened an office here in town, comes home for lunch when he can.
+Becca sighed, “Yeah, Jake came around too.
+If nothing else he’s present now, you know?
+He opened an office here in town and even comes home for lunch when he can.
 And he reads in the middle of the night if he can’t sleep.
 No more sleeping pills.”

 “What changed his mind about the house?”
-I ask.
+I asked.

 “Ugh.
 It was one of those nights.
 He got home from work and the baby and I were waiting for him in the driveway in my car.
 We walked inside together and the lights wouldn’t turn on.
-I started to panick.
-Begged him to just leave the house, go across the street.
-He was mad, he’d ‘had enough of me being so paranoid,’” air quotes.
-“He told me to just wait in the foyer and he’d go downstairs, to the basement.
+I started to panick and I begged him to just leave the house.
+He was mad, he’d ‘had enough of me being so paranoid,’” air quotes, “He told me to just wait in the foyer and he’d go downstairs, to the basement.
 ‘Relax, Becca, we’ve blown a Goddamn fuse,’ he said.

-She went on, “Anyway, he stomped down the basement stairs, all dramatic.
+“So he stomped down the basement stairs, all dramatic.
 He was using his cell phone as a flashlight.
 I wanted to wait outside, but I didn’t want to leave him alone.
 I was in this sort of fight or flight panic.
 The basement door is right off the foyer, so I could hear his dress shoes tapping across the basement floor.
-Skylar was babbling a little, playing with a blankie.
+Skylar was stirring in the car seat, I knew she needed a bottle.
 Jake’s footsteps got softer as he walked towards the back of the basement.
 I heard him pull open the fuse box door.
 Then it was quiet.

 “Everything was so still.
 I was half expecting the lights to go on, half thinking there’s no way it’s going to let him turn on the lights.
 There was a sort of shuffling, dragging noise.
 I thought, what the hell is he doing down there? and I stepped towards the basement door and yelled, ‘Jake?’

 “And then I heard Jake.
-It took me a minute to realize that it was him.
+It took me a minute to even realize that it was him.
 I’d never heard him scream before.
-Yell, yes.
-But scream?
-Have you ever heard a man scream? “ Becca shudders.
+Yell, yes, but scream?”
+Becca shuddered.

-“I froze, I couldn’t leave Skylar alone upstairs but I couldn’t fucking bring her down into the basement.
+“I froze, I couldn’t leave Skylar alone upstairs but I couldn’t bring her down into that basement.
 I had to help Jake, but I had to protect Skylar.
 I realized that I was yelling, screaming Jake’s name.
-Then, thank God, I heard him running back up the stairs.
-All of a sudden he was there, in front of me.
-He grabbed the car seat from me with one hand, grabbed my arm and dragged me out the front door with the other.
-He slammed the door behind us with his foot and put us in my car.
+Then, thank God, I heard him running back up the stairs and all of a sudden he was there, in front of me.
+He grabbed the car seat from me with one hand, grabbed my arm with the other and dragged me out the front door.
+He slammed it behind us with his foot and put us in my car.

 “I was crying, the baby was crying.
 Jake floored it out of the driveway, ‘You are never to go into that house again,’ he yelled, ‘Do you understand me?
 You and the baby are never to go into that house again.’.

 “He never told me.
 I asked him in the car that night and he just shook his head.
 Frankly, I don’t really care.
-It got us out of that house.
-He drove us to the city that night and we stayed in a suite at the Four Seasons through the weekend.
-He had the concierge arrange for a crib and everything I’d need for the baby.
-Then he stayed with us instead of going to work the next day.
-We went to the mall and bought new pajamas and toys for Skylar.”
+Whatever it was got us out of that house.
+We drove into the city that night stayed in a suite at the Four Seasons through the weekend.
+The next morning he told our real estate agent to put the house on the market.”

 “Did you ever go back to the house?”
-I ask.
+I asked.